-Name: James Garner Title: Chief Executive Officer, Managing Director Agreement commenced: 1 February 2016 Term of agreement: Full-time employment Details: Base salary from 1 February 2017 of \$425,000, to be reviewed annually by the Remuneration and Nomination Committee.
+Name: James Garner

+Title: Chief Executive Officer, Managing Director

+Agreement commenced: 1 February 2016

+Term of agreement: Full-time employment

+Details: Base salary from 1 February 2017 of \$425,000, to be reviewed annually by the Remuneration and Nomination Committee.
 James's appointment with the consolidated entity may be terminated with the consolidated entity giving 6 months' notice or by James giving 6 months' notice.
 The consolidated entity may elect to pay James equal amount to that proportion of his salary equivalent 6 months' pay in lieu of notice, together with any outstanding entitlements due to him.

-Name: Gabrielle Heaton Director of Finance and Administration Title: 13 March 2017 Agreement commenced: Term of agreement: Full time employment Base salary from 13 March 2017 of \$170,000, to be reviewed annually by the Details: Remuneration and Nomination Committee.
+Name: Gabrielle Heaton

+Title: Director of Finance and Administration

+Agreement commenced: 13 March 2017

+Term of agreement: Full time employment

+Details: Base salary from 13 March 2017 of \$170,000, to be reviewed annually by the Remuneration and Nomination Committee.
 Gabrielle's appointment with the consolidated entity may be terminated with the consolidated entity giving 4 weeks' notice or by Gabrielle giving 4 weeks' notice.
 The consolidated entity may elect to pay Gabrielle equal amount to that proportion of her salary equivalent 4 weeks' pay in lieu of notice, together with any outstanding entitlements due to her.

-Name: Kate Hill Title: Company Secretary 9 September 2016 Agreement commenced: Term of agreement: Part-time contractor Details: Base remuneration for the year ending 30 June 2018 of \$153,000, based on time worked.
+Name: Kate Hill

+Title: Company Secretary

+Agreement commenced: 9 September 2016

+Term of agreement: Part-time contractor

+Details: Base remuneration for the year ending 30 June 2018 of \$140,000, based on time worked.
 Daily rate to be reviewed annually by the Remuneration and Nomination Committee, with no change being made during the year ended 30 June 2018.
 The contract is open ended.
-Kate's appointment with the consolidated entity may be notice.
+Kate's appointment with the consolidated entity may be terminated with the consolidated entity giving 60 days' notice or by Kate giving 60 days' notice.